AC/DC (1973-present): a Hard Rock band from Sidney, Australia.

-C/DC were Australia's contribution to metal and their answer to the fast approaching punk rock movement.
+ustralia's biggest contribution to heavy metal and their answer to the fast approaching punk rock movement would be AC/DC.
 Their name was taken from the printing on the back of on a sewing machine but could have easily have come from their electric stage performances.

 Angus Young (guitar) and brother Malcolm Young (guitar) founded the band after the demise of Malcolm's previous outfit Velvet Underground in 1973 (not to be confused with the New York-based "Velvet Underground").
 They enlisted Dave Evans (vocals), Larry Van Knedt (bass) and Colin Burgess (drums).
 Their first performance was 31 December 1973 in a Sydney bar.
 While living in Melbourne, Australia (the Young brothers were from Scotland originally) they met Mark Evans (bass), Phil Rudd (drums) and Ronald Belford "Bon" Scott (vocals).
 These new members would replace the incumbents, most notably was Scott who replaced Evans in September of 1974 when Evans refused to take his place on stage; previously Scott was the band driver.